 Time flies when you’re busy working a 9-5 but if you’ve been thinking about your future goals, you might be wondering when to start focusing on the next chapter in your career.
 Perhaps you’re not sure how to start.
 And then there’s the challenge of creating your professional brand.
-If you’re like most busy professionals I’ve worked with, you’re even starting to feel a bit overwhelmed by the thought of “what to do next.”
+If you’re like most busy professionals I’ve worked with, you’re even starting to feel a bit overwhelmed by the thought of where and how to start.

-While it’s true that building a brand can sometimes be tricky, it’s also true that a little preparation can help to get you on the right track and smoothly transitioned into your next role.
+While it’s true that building a brand can sometimes be tricky, it’s also true that a little preparation and planning can help to get your brand where it needs to be and then smoothly transition into your next role.

-Whether you’ve been procrastinating your career planning or simply just too busy to create your plan of attack, now’s the time to put the wheels in motion.
-Branding can take some time as well as some trial and error so it’s always best to get started early).
-Here are some easy ways to get started:
+Whether you’ve been procrastinating your branding or simply just too busy to brainstorm the new brand, now’s the time to put the wheels in motion.
+Branding can take some time as well as some trial and error so it’s always best to get started early.

 Step 1: Know What You Want

 This step is pretty self-explanatory but typically the most difficult part (so don’t feel intimidated if you still aren’t sure what to do in your next career move).
 It’s all about your target.
-What are you going after?
+What types of jobs are you going after?
 Without a target in mind, you’ll spend endless hours roaming online job boards (yikes).
 When you actually do find what you want, you risk confusing the hiring manager with your lack of focus.
 They’ll want to know you are in it to win it ONLY with them.
 Spend some time getting focused on your target.

 If you know what that is, take a moment to jot it down.
 You know you are clear if you can fill in the blanks to this statement:

 “I want to do _____ job with _____________________ company.”

-Most people don’t see the value in groups but this can be a hidden gem where research is concerned.
+LinkedIn groups offer a hidden gem where research is concerned.
 Many of the like-minded industry professionals in your target space will be there.
 LinkedIn allows you to join up to 50 groups and it’s to your benefit to do so.
 Join your college alumni group for starters.
 Once in the group, have a look at the other member profiles to see what others, with a similar interest/background have ended up doing in their careers.
 You might be surprised at what you uncover.
 When you find an intriguing profile be sure to note for future networking opportunities.

-Certain personality types thrive in certain careers and not-so-much in others.
-You might find this little personality test helpful in coming up with ideas based on your personality.
-While assessments can be great places to start, it’s good to know that assessment coaches also exist to help you figure out where you’d thrive based on your assessment results.
+Certain personality types thrive in certain careers and not so much in others.
+There are also careers that may be a better fit when considering your individual strengths and skills.
+While assessments can be great places to start, it’s good to know that Clarity Coaches also exist to help you figure out where you’d thrive based on your assessment results.
 Regardless of how you get to your big career insights, clarity is essential for making a serious dent in your brand and job search.

 Step 2: Know What You Have